Children's Hospital is part of the UPMC family.

 For more than 25 years, Dr. Hoberman has conducted large-scale, randomized controlled trials to evaluate pediatric treatments and procedures for frequently occurring pediatric conditions that entail substantial use of health care resources but whose value has not been adequately substantiated.
 These trials have included outpatient versus inpatient antibiotics for acute pyelonephritis, influenza vaccine for preventing AOM, prophylactic antimicrobials for children with vesicoureteral reflux, antimicrobials for AOM in children under age 2, duration of therapy for AOM in children under age 2, and duration of therapy for urinary tract infection.

-Dr. Hoberman is chief of the Division of General Academic Pediatrics, vice chair for Clinical Research at Children’s Hospital of Pittsburgh of UPMC, professor of Pediatrics and Clinical and Translational Medicine at the University of Pittsburgh School of Medicine, and is the Jack L. Paradise, MD, Endowed Professor of Pediatric Research.
+Dr. Hoberman is chief of the Division of General Academic Pediatrics, vice chair for Clinical Research at UPMC Children’s Hospital of Pittsburgh, professor of Pediatrics and Clinical and Translational Medicine at the University of Pittsburgh School of Medicine, and is the Jack L. Paradise, MD, Endowed Professor of Pediatric Research.
 In recognition of his research accomplishments, Dr. Hoberman received the Academic Pediatric Association’s Research Award in 2014.
 This award acknowledges the contribution of an individual in advancing pediatric knowledge through excellence in research, characterized by originality, creativity, and methodological soundness.

 Read More >>